Triple crime of Florencio Varela

+Posters bearing the names of Brenda, Morena, and Lara on Avenida de Mayo after a march held as part of the Global Day of Action for Access to Legal and Safe Abortion in response to the triple murder in Florencio Varela.
+Buenos Aires, Argentina.

-On 19 September 2025, a triple murder of two young women and an adolescent girl took place outside Buenos Aires, Argentina, and was livestreamed on social media.
-The victims were tortured before they were killed.
-The discovery of the murders, which were linked to an international drug trafficking gang, provoked protests.
+On 19 September 2025, a triple murder of two young women and an adolescent girl took place in the city of Florencio Varela, outside of Buenos Aires, Argentina.
+The victims were livestreamed and tortured before they were killed.
+The discovery of the murders, which was linked to an international drug trafficking gang, provoked protests around the country.

 Background

 According to reports, 20-year-old Brenda del Castillo and Morena Verdi, who were cousins, and 15-year-old Lara Gutiérrez disappeared on 19 September 2025 after being promised $300 for participating in a "sex party".
 They were driven to a house in a suburb of Buenos Aires.

-Livestream murder
+Murders

 In the house the three women were tortured and killed; they were beaten, their fingernails were extracted and parts of their bodies amputated, and they were suffocated.
 Authorities say that many parts of the torture were livestreamed on Instagram and TikTok, to an exclusive audience of 45 people.
 Meta, the owners of Instagram, has stated that there is no proof the livestream took place on its platform.